11235813/matlabadin/RotationCalculator/readme.txt

 	Buff.cs: enum definition of all possible rotation-dependent self-buffs Choice.cs: this class contains the metadata (excluding source & destination states) such as transition duration and ability used associated with a state transition.
 	GraphParameters.cs: contains input parameters such as talents, hit, expertise & steps per GCD IStateManager.cs: interface required for StateManager classes which expose state information.
-Ideally, these methods would be part of the state class itself but for performance reasons (would need a reference to GraphParameters on every state) they are not.
+Ideally, these methods would be part of the state class itself but for performance reasons (state would need a reference to GraphParameters on every state) they are not.
 Note that the state class itself is opaque and all access to it is through a StateManager.
 	Int64GraphParameters.cs: Implementation of both GraphParameters & IStateManager using a 64-bit integers as states.
 	MatlabadinGraph.cs: Algorithm implementation.
 This class traverses the reachable state space, calculates each state probability & outputs aggregated choice information
 	Program.cs: command-line entry-point.
 Performs command-line parsing and processing RotationPriorityQueue.cs: Ability choice parser.
 This class parses the ability 'rotation' string and coverts that to an ability choice for any given state.
 See top of file for required rotation string formats
-	StateHelper.cs: implementation-independent state transition & ability usage logic.
+	StateTransition.cs: state transition & ability usage logic.

 TLDR summary for maintenance & code review:
-	StateHelper.NextStates(): next state transition logic
-	StateHelper.UseAbility(): handles holy power & buff logic for a state transition
+	StateTransition: class mechanics go here

 	RotationPriorityQueue.cs: ability choice logic
 	MatlabadinGraph.GenerateGraph(): graph generation